Relationships between minimum rank problem parameters for cobipartite graphs: Combinatorial bounds for cobipartite graphs and patterns

 \begin{ex}\th The $8\times 7$ zero-nonzero pattern $\Y$ given in Figure \ref{fig:15 vertex graph with M neq Z} was shown in \cite[Example 25]{deaett2020} to have $\tri(\Y)=4 < \mr(\Y)$ over every field.
 Hence, taking $G$ to be the $15$-vertex cobipartite graph associated with $\Y$ gives $M(G) < Z(G)$ over every field, by \th\ref{thm:equality triangle number and equality Z}.
 (The complement of $G$ is shown in Figure \ref{fig:15 vertex graph with M neq Z}.) \end{ex}

 Letting $P$ be the pentasun graph shown in Figure \ref{fig:pentasun}, it is proved in \cite[Example 4.1]{original_ZF_paper} that $M(P) < Z(P)$ over every field, the same gap exhibited by the graph $G$ of \thref{ex:15 vx graph from 8x7 pattern}.
 But \cite[Example 2.25]{tree-width-JGT} shows that in fact $\hat Z(P) < Z(P)$, which in some sense explains the gap, since $M(P) \le \hat Z(P)$ over every field.
 It is then natural to ask whether or not this same situation explains the gap for the graph $G$.
 Hence, we turn our attention to $\hat Z (G)$ and other zero forcing parameters for cobipartite graphs.
-In particular, because \thref{treewidthdiagram} gives